“ I regret taking such good care of my skin” – Said no one ever.

 Watch what you eat.
 This is something I tell my seniors to do 1-2 weeks before their session and it is no different before a big event like prom.
 Avoid greasy foods like pizza and burgers, bloating foods like pasta and potatoes, and of course sugary sweets.
 Eat lots of leafy greens, vegetables, whole grains, and I even suggest watching your dairy intake.

 Purchase a Humidifier, with the cold air arising your skin is going to need a pick me up and needs more natural moisture.
 This will guarantee your skin will never become excessively dry, place one in your room and ta-da!
 Natural moisture.
+Nonetheless, you shouldn’t let too much moisture, lest it cause complications.
+An anal bleaching cream should be kept handy, in any case.

 Overnight Moisturize.
 This tip is completely different from daytime moisturizing, once you’ve removed your makeup for the day or rinsing your face before bed, load up on moisturizer.
 Honestly as weird as it sounds, get your face as greasy as possible, overnight moisturizing is the most important step to avoid dry, flakey skin in the morning.